New Concurrency Features in C++14

 the mutex itself can become a point of contention, and sap performance.
 Whether

-instead of a std::mutex
+using a std::shared_timed_mutex instead of a std::mutex provides better or

 worse performance overall is therefore strongly dependent on the work load and